meszaros-lajos-gyorgy/ArxLibertatisProcGenTools-runner/README.md

 # ArxLibertatisProcGenTools-runner

-A docker-based runner for [Fredlllll's ArxLibertatisProcGenTools](https://github.com/fredlllll/ArxLibertatisProcGenTools/releases)
+A docker-based runner for [fredlllll's ArxLibertatisProcGenTools](https://github.com/fredlllll/ArxLibertatisProcGenTools/releases)

 ![Preview of the output of maps/exampe.ps1](preview-of-example.jpg?raw=true "Preview of the output of maps/exampe.ps1")